 Just as some websites almost encourage illegal downloading, others are home to strictly legal files.
 Torrenting is illegal when copyrighted materials, such as movies, music, software, or other intellectual property, are shared without proper authorization from the copyright holders.
 This is where the fine line between legal and illegal torrenting is drawn.
 So, do your best to stay on a reputable torrent site.

 Here are a few:

-Torrenting isn’t illegal.
+Torrenting is not illegal.
 The BitTorrent network is simply a peer-to-peer network used to transfer files between peers.

-However, using that network to break copyright law is illegal.
+However, using that network to break copyright law is where torrenting becomes illegal.
 Hollywood studios lose billions of dollars every year due to piracy in the United States alone.
 You can bet they’re willing to spend big money trying to stop it.